PythonOT/POT/docs/source/quickstart.rst

 where :math:`b_k` are also weights in the simplex.
 In the non-regularized case, the problem above is a classical linear program.
-In this case we propose a solver :meth:`ot.lp.barycenter` that rely on generic LP solvers.
+In this case we propose a solver :meth:`ot.lp.barycenter` that relies on generic LP solvers.
 By default the function uses :any:`scipy.optimize.linprog`, but more efficient LP solvers from cvxopt can be also used by changing parameter :code:`solver`.
 Note that this problem requires to solve a very large linear program and can be very slow in practice.

 Similarly to the OT problem, OT barycenters can be computed in the regularized case.
-When using entropic regularization is used, the problem can be solved with a generalization of the sinkhorn algorithm based on bregman projections [3]_.
+When entropic regularization is used, the problem can be solved with a generalization of the Sinkhorn algorithm based on Bregman projections [3]_.
 This algorithm is provided in function :any:`ot.bregman.barycenter` also available as :any:`ot.barycenter`.
-In this case, the algorithm scales better to large distributions and rely only on matrix multiplications that can be performed in parallel.
+In this case, the algorithm scales better to large distributions and relies only on matrix multiplications that can be performed in parallel.

 In addition to the speedup brought by regularization, one can also greatly